pwndizzle/CodeExecutionOnWindows/README.md

 A list of ways to execute code, including examples, are shown below.
 Note that UAC bypasses and DLL hijacking will not be included as these are covered elsewhere.

+Also a much more comprehensive list can be found here - https://github.com/api0cradle/LOLBAS

 #### General tips:

 To remain hidden ideally you want to: